HackYourFuture/databases/Week2/MAKEME.md

 them.
 The `load` function already extracts all TODOs from the database.
 Use [todo_app/db.sql](./todo_app/db.sql) to create the database.

-3. Run `npm install mysql` inside the `todo_app` directory to download and install the MySQL connector.
+3. Run `npm install` inside the `todo_app` directory to download and install the MySQL connector.

 4. Investigate what happens in this program.
 How is the database connection